16 Facts You Didn't Know About Stromness and Orkney Islands

 12. Shedding some light

-Sule Skerry Shore Station was built in 1892, on a remote island 41 miles west of Orkney.
+The Sule Skerry Shore Station was built in 1892 on a remote island 41 miles west of Orkney.
 It was the UK’s most remote manned lighthouse.
-Construction on the lighthouse began in 1892.
-Work could only be carried out during the summer months due to the harsh conditions, so it took until 1894 before the lighthouse was complete.
+Construction could only be carried out during the summer months due to harsh conditions, taking two years to complete.

 13. Keeping it in the family